costaemily/orgs-cesta/README.md

 - TouchableOpacity
 - Image

 These components mentioned above were styled using StyleSheet.
-Also it is important to say there are created components that is used in other components.
+Also it is important to say there are created components that are used in other components.

 Here is a picture of the page created: